-At Create Recovery we assist individuals and families in finding and utilizing the best types of treatment to work for them.
-We are a MAT friendly program that offers outpatient treatment and sober living to men and women seeking recovery from substance abuse.
-We are proud to offer a wide variety of effective therapies and treatments proven effective in the treatment of substance abuse problems and mental health disorders.
+At Create Recovery, we assist individuals and families in finding and utilizing the best types of treatment to work for them.
+We are a MAT-friendly program that offers outpatient treatment and sober living to men and women seeking recovery from substance abuse.
+We are proud to offer a wide variety of effective therapies and treatments proven effective in treating substance abuse problems and mental health disorders.

-The Centers For Disease Control and Prevention reports that in 2020 there were 81,000 drug overdose deaths that occured in the United States alone.
+The Centers For Disease Control and Prevention reports that in 2020 81,000 drug overdose deaths occurred in the United States alone.

-Addiction is a serious disease affecting over 20 million adults in the U.S. Of those struggling with addiction only 25% report getting help and services.
-Entering into a treatment center or participating in an outside community 12 step meeting can be extremely effective ways of starting on the path to recovery.
-But for those who struggle with Opiod addiction and have been through their recovery process before attempting Medication Assisted Treatment alongside the help of other treatment modalities may be the most helpful way to prevent overdoses, preventing relapse and combat the nasty post acute withdrawal symptoms that come from recovering from opioid abuse.
+Addiction is a serious disease affecting over 20 million adults in the U.S. Of those struggling with addiction, only 25% report getting help and services.
+Entering into a treatment center or participating in an outside community 12 step meeting can be a highly effective way of starting on the path to recovery.
+For those who struggle with opioid addiction and have been through their recovery process before, attempting medication-assisted treatment alongside the help of other treatment modalities may be the most helpful way to prevent overdoses or relapse.

-Medication-assisted treatment (MAT) is the combination of the use of medications and behavioral therapies to treat substance use addictions.
-More specefically, MAT programs are most often recommended to those suffering from alcohol use disorder (AUD) and opioid use disorder(OUD).
-MAT medications used to treat substance abuse are U.S Food and Drug Administration-approved, and are known to be the most effective intervention in treating OUD, compared to behavioral interventions and medication alone.
-Each MAT medication differs in the way it works to relieve withdrawal symptoms and/or block the euphoric effects of the drugs.
+Medication-assisted treatment (MAT) is the combination of medications and behavioral therapies to treat substance use addictions.
+More specifically, MAT programs are most often recommended to those suffering from alcohol use disorder (AUD) and opioid use disorder(OUD).
+MAT medications used to treat substance abuse are U.S. FDA-approved and are known to be the most effective intervention in treating OUD, compared to behavioral interventions and medication alone.
+Each MAT medication differs in the way it works to relieve withdrawal symptoms and block the euphoric effects of the drugs.

-Sublocade is a prescription medication used to help those who are addicted to opioid medications and heroin recover from their addiction.
+Sublocade is a prescription medication used to help those addicted to opioid drugs and heroin recover from their addiction.
 Sublocade is an injection that is given once a month by a physician.
-It is a slow release of the medication buprenorphine over the course of 30 days.
-Although there are other medications that can be used for MAT therapy that consist of buprenorphine’ sublocade , removing the habit forming ritual of taking medication everyday.
+It is a form of the medication buprenorphine that is slow-released over 30 days.

-Sublocade has been proven effective in treating opiate addiction and heroin addiction , since its inception and FDA approval in November of 2017.
-A 24 week clinical study followed individuals using Sublocade to treat Opioid use disorder.
-The results found that 30% of participants did not use opioids again after receiving treatment compared to the group that was given a placebo drug, of which only 2% were able to maintain long term recovery.
+Sublocade has been proven effective in treating opiate addiction and heroin addiction since its inception and FDA approval in November of 2017.
+A 24-week clinical study followed individuals using Sublocade to treat Opioid use disorder.
+The results found that 30% of participants did not use opioids again after receiving treatment compared to the group given a placebo drug, of which only 2% were able to maintain long-term recovery.

-According to the Substance Abuse and Mental Health Services Administration medication assisted treatment has proven to be effective in treating the withdrawal symptoms and negative effects of opioid use and reduced the risk of overdose rates in high risk patients.
-Medication assisted treatment should be used in conjunction with other therapies such as cognitive behavioural therapy and counseling MAT programs utilise an unabridged approach to treating opioid dependence and alcohol addiction.
-Research has proven that MAT is helpful in assisting patients in long term sobriety.
-This treatment approach has been known to greatly Improve survival rates of those suffering from drug addiction.
-It also has the ability to Increase retention to remain in treatment especially for those that have attempted impatient or outpatient rehab stays before.
+According to the Substance Abuse and Mental Health Services Administration, medication-assisted treatment has proven to be effective in treating the withdrawal symptoms and negative effects of opioid use and reduced the risk of overdose rates in high-risk patients.
+Medication-assisted treatment should be used in conjunction with other therapies such as cognitive-behavioral therapy and counseling MAT programs utilize an unabridged approach to treating opioid dependence and alcohol addiction.
+Research has proven that MAT helps assist patients in long-term sobriety.
+This treatment approach has been known to improve significantly survival rates of those suffering from drug addiction.
+It also can increase retention to remain in treatment, especially for those who have attempted inpatient or outpatient rehab stays before.

 After a study conducted in 2015, following the long term effectiveness of MAT, results showed,

 If you or a loved one is struggling with a heroin or opioid abuse disorder, it is vital to find a treatment center that offers a wide variety of different modalities and treatments to meet their specific needs.
-If this is your first time seeking treatment, or if you have been to treatment previously, choosing to participate in a Medication Assisted Treatment program and utilizing medications like Sublocade when seeking recovery from opioid use disorder may help you to meet the desired goals and outcomes you wish to achieve.
+If this is your first time seeking treatment, or if you have been to treatment previously, choosing to participate in a MAT program when seeking recovery from opioid use disorder may help you to meet the desired goals and outcomes you wish to achieve.